 Cars for Schools Program Update

-The Bureau of Automotive Repair’s (BAR) new Cars for Schools program repurposes vehicles retired through the Consumer Assistance Program to provide students in automotive technical training classes with additional hands-on learning opportunities.
-The program provides up to 350 vehicles annually to public high schools, community colleges, and regional occupational programs throughout the state.
+The Bureau of Automotive Repair's (BAR) Cars for Schools (CFS) program repurposes vehicles retired through the Consumer Assistance Program to provide students in automotive technical training classes with hands-on learning opportunities.
+The program offers vehicles to public high schools, community colleges, and regional occupational programs throughout the state.

 In January 2020, the first retired vehicle was transferred to the College of the Sequoias.
 Twelve additional schools received vehicles in February 2020 before the COVID-19 pandemic forced automotive training programs to halt in-person training.
 With in-person classes resuming, automotive technical training instructors are once again requesting CFS vehicles.

 To assess the success of the program, Vehicle Retirement Technical Unit Supervisor Dan Breitbach reached out to automotive instructors who have participated in the program.
 Chris Lacey, an automotive instructor at Livingston High School, located in Livingston, California, obtained a 2004 Chevrolet Aveo, a 2007 Nissan Maxima, and a 1999 Cadillac Escalade in February 2020 after learning about the program through his local community college.
 Lacey affirmed that the vehicles are ideal for his training program and he is looking forward to acquiring more vehicles once Livingston High School reopens.